 The first three hours are spent gallivanting around frozen lakes, epic landscapes and traversing a glacier.
 It’s so beautiful out there but you have to watch your step, glaciers are no joke and there are gaping chasms everywhere.
 Your guide will make sure you’re alright of course.

-After that it’s a walk across a glacier back to the mainroad and your tour is over, checking your photos at night brings it all right back though.
+After that, on our tour, it was a walk across a glacier back to the main road and my tour was over, checking your photos at night brings it all right back though.
 What a day.
 This is what you earn your money for.
 I hope you guys make it to Iceland, and if you have a choice, go in the Winter.
-Ice caves and Northern Lights will be two of your best travel experiences ever, I promise you that.
+Ice caves and Northern Lights will be two of your best travel experiences ever, you should add them to your travel bucket lists, I promise you that.
 Happy travels.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 I use HeyMondo.
 You get INSTANT quotes.
 Super cheap, they actually pay out, AND they cover almost everywhere, where most insurance companies don't (even places like Central African Republic etc!).
 You can sign-up here.
 PS You even get 5% off if you use MY LINK!
 You can even sign up if you're already overseas and traveling, pretty cool.

 Also, if you want to start a blog...I CAN HELP YOU!